deadlyvipers/dojo_rules/introduction.md

-My favourite Code School path is the Git path
+My favorite Code School path is the Git path

 This is a clone of a fork of the dojo_rules repo